Skip to main content

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-In advanced Mechanism Design , we often face the challenge of moving a rigid body from one specific position to another.
+In advanced Mechanism Design , engineers often face the challenge of moving a rigid body from one specific position to another.
 This process is known as Motion Generation Synthesis .
-While sophisticated solver software exists, you can perform this synthesis geometrically using the Constraint-Based Sketcher found in any modern CAD package like Unigraphics NX (Siemens NX), SolidWorks, or CATIA.
-The Goal: Moving a Line in a Plane Assume we need to design a 4-bar linkage that moves a coupler link from position AB to position A'B' .
-Step-by-Step Geometric Synthesis 1.
-Define the Positions: Draw the link AB (Start Position) and A'B' (End Position) in the NX Sketcher.
-2. Locate the First Pivot (O 2 ): Draw a construction line connecting point A to A'.
-Create a Perpendicular Bisector of line AA'.
-Theory: Any point located on this bisector is equidistant from A and A', meaning it can serve as a fixed pivot point. ...
+While sophisticated solver software exists, you can perform this synthesis geometrically using the Constraint-Based Sketcher found in any modern CAD package like Siemens NX, SolidWorks, or CATIA.
+Advertisement The Goal: Moving a Line in a Plane Assume we need to design a 4-bar linkage that moves a coupler link from position AB (Start) to position A'B' (Target).
+Figure 1: Defining the Start Position (AB) and the Target Position (A'B').
+Step-by-Step Geometric Synthesis The logic relies on finding the center of rotation for the moving points.
+1. Locate the First Pivot (O 2 ): Draw a construction line connecting point A to A'.
+Then, create a Perpendicular Bisector of line AA'.
+Theory: Any point located on this...